sirbrillig/gitnews-menubar/README.md

 gitnews-menubar is built using [Electron](https://electron.atom.io/), [React](https://facebook.github.io/react/), and [gitnews](https://github.com/sirbrillig/gitnews).

 To run the development version from the source, first install all dependencies by running `yarn` (you must have [yarn](https://yarnpkg.com/en/) installed for this to work).
-Next run the command `npm start`.
+Next run the command `yarn start`.

-If you need to open the developer tools in the production build, you can do so by pressing `CMD-SHIFT-c`.

 The app uses [debug](https://github.com/visionmedia/debug), so you can enable all sorts of debug output in the console by typing